-Why purchase a single recreation room game when you can get two for one?
-Keep in mind that far too many hybrid products that promise to deliver various options or set-ups end up providing at best mediocre results in any configuration.
+Why purchase a single recreation game equipment, when you can get two for one?
+Keep in mind, that many hybrid products that promise to deliver various options or set-ups, end up providing mediocre results in any configuration.

 Features of the Hathaway Maverick

-The size means the unit can be placed in smaller playing areas.
-Converting to table tennis play is simple, and the table tennis playing surface measures 84 inches by 46 inches.
-Lay them atop the pool table, add the nets, and get ready to play a different game.
+The size is perfect for placing in small playing areas.
+Converting to table tennis play is simple.
+Put the table tennis on top of the pool table, add net, and get ready to play a different game.

 - Pool tables, by nature, are pretty substantial.
-A solid frame is essential for good gameplay in the pool and in table tennis, and this table rests on large pedestal-like legs.
-Many portions of the Maverick table, which including outer surfaces, the felt covered pool playing surface, and the table tennis surface are made from environmentally friendly CARB certified MDF (medium density fiberboard).
-You might wonder why this is important.
-CARB stands for California Air Resources Board.
+A solid frame is essential for good gameplay for both pool and table tennis.
+The table rests on large pedestal-like legs.
+Part of the Maverick table is made from environmentally friendly CARB ( California Air Resources Board) and MDF (medium-density fiberboard).
 CARB works to reduce airborne toxins, including formaldehyde emissions from composite wood products, which is a good thing.
-MDF is a reliable and sturdy building material as long as it is protected from wetness, but keep in mind that most higher-end tables use slate to ensure smoothness.
+MDF is a reliable and sturdy building material as long as it is protected from wetness.

 - Other pool playing enhancing features are white inlay sights for lining up bumper shots.
 However, for table tennis players, what might matter most is the stability and construction of the table itself.
 The outer matte black melamine surfaces are made even sturdier with molded ABS corner connections.
-ABS is a thermoplastic polymer that stands up to a lot of use (and abuse – it’s what Lego building blocks are made from).
+ABS is a thermoplastic polymer that is used to make Lego building blocks.
 The table tennis top is constructed from ½-inch CARB certified MDF that has been coated with a blue laminate.
-Its edge trim is black.
+The edge trim is black.